zowe/docs-site/docs/user-guide/mvd-using.md

   - Delete data sets and members.
   - Open data sets in full screen editor mode, which gives you a fully qualified link to that file.
 The link is then reusable for example in help tickets.

-**UNIX file Explorer**
+**USS Explorer**

   Use this view to browse the USS files by using a path.
-With the UNIX file Explorer, you can complete the following tasks:
+With the USS Explorer, you can complete the following tasks:

  - List files and folders.
  - Create new files and folders.